abpio/abp-commercial-docs/en/modules/identity/oauth-login.md

 ## How to enable OAuth external login?

-Youu need to enable the OAuth login feature and configure related settings.
+You need to enable the OAuth login feature and configure related settings.

 ![enable-oauth-feature](../../images/enable-oauth-feature.png)